 - Depending on the type of calendar view you’re using (either list or month-view), you can follow the steps outlined here to open or close rooms in your calendar, so they’ll be available only during the specific periods you choose.
 This can also be done on the Pulse app.

 - Remember, while reservations are instantly confirmed, you can always block dates, either on the Extranet or on the Pulse app.

-- Your rooms must be set up properly to accept multiple occupancies—from a single person to couples, groups, families, and so on—depending on your available beds and amenities.
+- Your rooms and/or units must be set up to accept multiple occupancies—from a single booker to a couple, a group, or family—depending on your available beds and amenities.
 You can change this easily in your calendar.